-0 SMENT OF LEAKINING Does not meet B to B- A- to B+ A to A+ Criteria requirements Meets most Meets all requirements Meets all and exceeds requirements some requirements below, your annotation v state why/how this point in the plan reflect s the criteria's critical ele ement within the design approach (UbD).
-Making your Annotations display Annotations display Annotations display Annotations display a thinking visible: little understanding of some understanding a competent sophisticated and Why are you doing the role of planning in of the role of understanding, if elegant understanding what you are doing? lesson design and lacks planning in lesson not analysis, of the and analysis of the role , . analysis. design but lacks role of planning in of planning in lesson analysis. lesson design. design.
-Stage 1 - Lesson Ration Alberta Education Progra ale: To what extent does that of Studies? ne design focus on buildir ng understanding of targe ted content based on an Curricular Outcomes Has identified general understandings of curricular outcomes Has identified targeted understandings of curricular outcomes and sometimes incorporates them into inquiry-based learning.
+Criteria Does not meet requirements B to B- Meets most A- to B+ Meets all requirements A to A+ Meets all and exceeds Citteria requirements requirements weets an requirements some requirements Stage 1 - Lesson Rationa le: To what extent does th • understanding of targete Alberta Education Progra m of Studies?
+Curricular Outcomes Has identified general understandings of curricular outcomes Has identified targeted understandings of curricular outcomes and sometimes incorporates them into inquiry-based learning.
 Has identified targeted understandings of curricular outcomes that are based on transferable big ideas of the discipline.
 Has identified targeted understandings of curricular outcomes that are truly enduring, based on transferable big ideas at the heart of the discipline, and in need of uncovering.
 Targeted Understandings The targeted understandings are framed by broad questions used to deliver instruction.
 The targeted understandings are framed by questions that could be incorporated into inquiry-based learning.
-The targeted understandings are framed by some essential questions that adequately make connections for inquiry- based learning, deep thought, and encourage transfer of learning.
+The targeted understandings are framed by some essential questions that adequately make connections for inquiry-based learning, deep thought, and encourage transfer of learning.
 The targeted understandings are framed by essential questions that spark meaningful connections, provoke genuine inquiry and deep thought, and encourage transfer of learning.
 Misconceptions No or inappropriate misconception identified.
 Some misconceptions are identified, but not targeted.
 Some misconceptions are identified and targeted.
 Misconceptions are relevant and targeted.
-Stage 2 - Assessment Exdesired results?
-(20%) vidence: To what extent do the assessments provide ufficient measures of the Balanced Assessment Assessment is exclusively summative and occurs after learning.
+Stage 2 - Assessment Evidesired results? dence: To what extent do the assessments provide fair, valid, reliable, and suf ficient measures of the Balanced Assessment Assessment is exclusively summative and occurs after learning.
 Lack of formative assessment to improve learning or to inform teaching practices.
 Assessment is primarily summative with limited or irregular use of formative assessment to improve teaching and learning.
 Balanced assessment is used on a regular basis and is part of the teaching and learning.
 Some criterion-based scoring tools are used to evaluate student products and performances.
-Balanced assessment is integral to the learning and woven into the fabric of teaching and learning.
+Balanced assessment is integral to the learning and woven into the day-to-day fabric of teaching and learning.
 Appropriate criterion-based scoring tools are used to evaluate student products and performances.
-Learning Outcomes Assessment does not match learning outcomes from Lesson Rationale.
-Limited match between assessment and learning outcomes from Lesson Rationale.
-Assessment closely matches the learning outcomes from Lesson Rationale.
-Assessment is directly matched to learning outcomes from Lesson Rationale.
+Learning Outcomes Assessment criteria does not match learning outcomes from Lesson Rationale.
+Limited match between assessment criteria and learning outcomes from Lesson Rationale.
+Assessment criteria closely matches the learning outcomes from Lesson Rationale.
+Assessment criteria is directly matched to learning outcomes from Lesson Rationale.
+Assessment Through Authentic Performance Tasks Limited assessment provides an incomplete picture of student learning.
+Limited number of assessment data provides a partial picture of student learning.
+Students have limited opportunities to exhibit their understanding through authentic performance tasks to provide general evidence of learning.
+Students are asked to exhibit their understanding through authentic performance tasks to provide additional evidence of learning.